EMERGING MARKETS-Asian currencies dip after Fed, Bank Indonesia in focus

 -18.27

-(Reporting by Shashwat Awasthi and Anushka Trivedi in Bengaluru; Editing by Patrick Graham and Ana Nicolaci da Costa)
+(Reporting by Shashwat Awasthi and Anushka Trivedi in Bengaluru; Editing by Patrick Graham)

 ((Shashwat.Awasthi@thomsonreuters.com))